avillalbacantero/mlops-zoomcamp/06-best-practices/homework.md

 aws s3 mb s3://nyc-duration
 ```

 Adjust it for localstack.
-How does the command look like?
+How does the command look like? `aws --endpoint-url=http://localhost:4566 s3 mb s3://nyc-duration`

 Check that the bucket was successfully created.
 With AWS, this is how we typically do it: